 With a storm looming on the horizon, and a hundred mile trip ahead, Cindy and I left the boys with the dishes.
 Valentina escorted us down the dirt road far as she could on her little electric motorcycle.

 The Ride Home…

 The storm clouds rolled in before we even got to the 10.
-I enjoy riding in rain, at least on two-lane highways.
-The 62 leaving Yucca Valley had its usual heavy cross winds. and coupled with the rain, a giddiness bubbled up and I laughed in my helmet.
+I enjoy riding in the rain, at least on two-lane highways.
+The 62 leaving Yucca Valley had its usual heavy crosswinds. and coupled with the rain, a giddiness bubbled up and I laughed in my helmet.
 Mind you, I’m not a badass fearless daredevil.
 I have tons of fear.
 Too much fear.
 I ride like an old lady.
-But for some reason rain and wind on a motorcycle thrills me, as long as it’s not too cold.
+But for some reason, rain and wind on a motorcycle thrill me, as long as it’s not too cold.
 But in bumper-to-bumper SO-CAL freeway traffic?
 Yeah.
 Not so much.
 Visibility gets tough with visors fogging up and lane splitting gets iffy.
 The road home was slow, with rain the entire way, but it didn’t dampen the high of a weekend my vocabulary simply cannot articulate.

 P.S.
 Speaking of my usual sign-off, check out this jacket:

 Perfect for me, right??
 This suede fringed jacked was for sale, but too big.
 The artist–Stacey Krzywinski, aka Coyote Bruises–said if I sent her a jacket, she’d duplicate the art!
 So I did.
 Sent her my American Made Harley-Davidson Shovelhead jacket to customize.
 CAN’T WAIT!!!